Work Expenses as Tax Deductions

 If you have office expenses, such as rent and clerical help, in connection with your investments and collect the taxable income on them, they may be deducted.

-Legal Fees Related to Producing or Collecting Taxable Income or Getting Tax Advice
+Legal Fees Paid to Produce or Collect Taxable Income/Get Tax Advice

 You can deduct expenses of resolving tax issues relating to profit or loss from business, rentals or royalties, or farm income and expenses on the appropriate schedule.